Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 - have high process, data or technology complexity
 - problem space is reasonably stable or changes in a predictable way
-- target state can be defined with a reasonable level of confidence
+- target state scenarios can be defined with reasonably sound assumptions
 - Enterprise Architects can help
     - make sense of the complexity
-    - define a target state
+    - define target state scenarios
-    - define a roadmap to deliver the target
+    - define roadmaps to guide the delivery of a target
     - define an incremental approach to benefits delivery

-EA engagement is likely to be front loaded focused on defining current state, target state and the roadmap followed by a supporting role to help maintain the overall integrity of the approach in the delivery progresses
+EA engagement is likely to be front loaded focused on defining current state, target state and the roadmap followed by a supporting role to help maintain the overall integrity of the approach as the business and technology changes progress

 ---

 # Wicked Problems

-- are poorly understood
+- are poorly understood, are ambiguous
-- have constantly changing problem with complex interdependencies
+- have a constantly changing problem space with complex interdependencies
 - often have significant social / people / political complexity​
 - large parts of the currrent and / or target state cannot be defined with confidence
 - Enterprise Architects can help